Annual reports - frequently asked questions

 Q. When are annual reports due?

-A. At the beginning of each year, the Commission issues an entry in the first case for the new year (15-01-AU-RPT), that sets the due date for the filing of annual reports as April 30th, or the first business day thereafter if the 30th falls on a weekend.
+A. At the beginning of each year, the Commission issues an entry in the first case for the new year (16-01-AU-RPT), that sets the due date for the filing of annual reports as April 30th, or the first business day thereafter if the 30th falls on a weekend.
+Due to April 30th falling on a weekend in 2016, Annual Reports will be due May 2, 2016.
 For all reporting entities, other than the bridge, railroad and water transportation segments, a copy of your report is sent to the Ohio Consumers' Counsel (OCC) by the on-line system automatically.
 The PUCO and the OCC (if applicable), will determine the appropriate assessment amounts and send a bill to the fiscal contact identified in your report by October 1st.
 Payment is due by November 1st.

 Q. When will the on-line annual report system be available for filing fiscal reports for the January 1 through December 31, 2014 operating period?

-A. The system be available for the filing of 2014 reports following the issuance of the Commission's order in Case No. 15-01-AU-RPT in January 2015.
+A. The system be available for the filing of 2015 reports following the issuance of the Commission's order in Case No. 16-01-AU-RPT in January 2016.
 All company filer, docketing, and fiscal contacts will receive a notice via electronic mail at the addresses listed in the company's prior year report or as updated in the Commission's records.
 To update your filer, docketing, and/or fiscal contact information, please send a message to the annual reports mailbox.
 Any company that is unable to electronically file or be served via email should call the PUCO Docketing Division at (614) 466-4095 during business hours (7:30 a.m. to 5:30 p.m.
-ET) and must file a Request for Paper Service form in Case No. 15-01-AU-RPT.
+ET) and must file a Request for Paper Service form in Case No. 16-01-AU-RPT.

-A. For 2014 reports (which are due April 30, 2015), the on-line filing process should be similar to that used for all industry segments last year.
+A. For 2015 reports (which are due May 2, 2016), the on-line filing process should be similar to that used for all industry segments last year.
 Relatively few changes have been made for this year's reports or filing process.
-As with last year, gas and electric brokers and aggregators who do not take title to the gas or power on pass-through Ohio jurisdictional transactions, should still report zero sales, but must report any gross revenues (fees or commissions) earned from intrastate sales, as discussed in Finding 7 of the Commission's January 22, 2014 order in Case No. 14-01-AU-RPT.
+An affidavit is no longer required to be uploaded.
+The fiscal section of the Annual Report may ask for different information this year as well.
+As with last year, gas and electric brokers and aggregators who do not take title to the gas or power on pass-through Ohio jurisdictional transactions, should still report zero sales, but must report any gross revenues (fees or commissions) earned from intrastate sales, as discussed in Finding 7 of the Commission's January 20, 2016 order in Case No. 16-01-AU-RPT.